-West Virginia's popularity as a destination for ghost hunters continues to increase, according to the publisher of one of its leading paranormal websites, West Virginia Ghosts, now celebrating its 20th year of publication.
+PAX, W.Va. — West Virginia's popularity as a destination for ghost hunting continues to increase, says the publisher of one of the state's leading paranormal websites.

-Paranormal destinations such as the Trans-Allegheny Lunatic Asylum are attracting enthusiasts from across the globe, according to Jonathan Moore, and more than 500 first-hand accounts of paranormal encounters in the state have been submitted to the online collection.
+Moore's publication since 1999 allows real people to post their stories of encounters and more than 500 first-hand accounts of paranormal encounters in the state have been submitted to the online collection.

 "When I first launched West Virginia Ghosts in 1999, the paranormal was considered a taboo niche.
 There weren't many people who would openly admit to having paranormal experiences,' Moore said.

-"As the years progressed, and with the help of popular paranormal television shows, people started becoming more interested and open to the paranormal.
+"As the years progressed, with the help of popular paranormal television shows, people became more interested and open.

-"Anymore, just about everywhere I go, I am hearing people talk about paranormal activity.
-I love hearing about a good ghostly encounter and lending them a bit of advice along the way."
+"Anymore, just about everywhere I go, I hear people talk about paranormal activity.
+I love hearing about a good ghostly encounter."

 Visitors to the online guide at WVGhosts.com will find far more than the story collection as the site is being redeveloped, Moore said.

 "West Virginia Ghosts is in the process of a transformation.
 Over the next few years, the site will feature new content, such as live or recorded investigations, haunted location reviews, equipment reviews, training, software, and perhaps even podcasts."

 West Virginia Ghosts has seen an influx of visitors recently, and more than 26,000 people now follow the site, "and those numbers are climbing every single day," Moore says.